-It still seems strange to me that I’ve reached 50 and can speak about yoga for women over 50 from my own perspective.
+It still seems strange that I’ve reached 50!
+So I can speak about yoga for women over 50 from my own perspective.
 I remember when I thought 50 was old – but it isn’t.

 So, if you think that 50 is old, please reset your thinking and realise that we are as old as we allow ourselves to be.
 Or put differently, we are as old as we create ourselves to be.

 Don’t get me wrong, I’m not saying your body will look like a twenty-something year old, but likewise, there’s no reason to accept that you have an unhealthy body just because it’s 50.
 We can reclaim ourselves if we’ve let ourselves become unfit, unhealthy, overweight, aching etc.

 So Why Yoga for Women Over 50?

 Yoga’s amazing because it can fit so many different people’s requirements.
 There’s a form of yoga for all tastes and levels and the benefits are there for everyone, young, old, fit, unfit, stiff, supple . . . it doesn’t matter because we all do yoga to our own personal limits.

 The amazing power in that means that you can always work to stretch your line.
 As you become more flexible you will go deeper into the poses.
 As you create more strength, you will do more supporting poses and as you build cardio you can add swifter flows to your practise.

 As you progress, you don’t have to extend the time like you would with other forms of exercise – because as you become more and more fit, your yoga routine will take you that step further, that step deeper.
 It’s about working to your new line.
 Every moment, every moment.